Train to Teach

 - A first degree at a minimum of upper second class honours is usually required however consideration will be given to exceptional applicants with a lower second class degree (must already have, or anticipate being awarded).

 - Recent observation and/or employment experience in a primary/secondary school.
+This can be arranged as part of the teacher training process if you do not have this.

 How is the programme financed?